aws-observability/aws-otel-test-framework/tools/batchTestGenerator/README.md

-need to call out that I am assuming that EKSARM64 and EKS/EKS_FARGTE tests are ran on different clusters

 # Batch Test Generator

-Creates batches of test cases for either local or use in a GitHub action.
+Creates batches of test cases for use locally or in a GitHub action.

 ## Commands
 ### local
 Outputs a `test-case-batch` file.